CPAN-Security/security.metacpan.org/docs/cna-faq.md

 #### How do you go from a vulnerability report to a CVE?

-We triage the report to verify that there is a vulnerability, in much the same way that one verifies bug reports (although taking precautions to protect systems from damage).
+CPANSec members triage the report to verify that there is a vulnerability, in much the same way that one verifies bug reports (although taking precautions to protect systems from damage).

-We check to ensure that the issue is with the reported module, and not a dependency.
-If the dependency is not Perl-related, then it is out of CPANSec's scope, although we may forward the report to the appropriate maintainer or CNA.
-(Note that in some cases, there may still be a CVE for code that has an insecure dependency.)
+* We check to ensure that the issue is with the reported module, and not a dependency.
+* If the dependency is not Perl-related, then it is out of CPANSec's scope, although we may forward the report to the appropriate maintainer or CNA.
+* (Note that in some cases, there may still be a CVE issued for code that has an insecure dependency.)

-We check to ensure that the reported issue is not a duplicate of an existing CVE.
+* We check to ensure that the reported issue is not a duplicate of an existing CVE.

 Otherwise, we will reserve a CVE.

 In general, CVE numbers start with the current four digit year.
-We may assign a CVE for a prior year if the vulnerability was publically known in the past (e.g. if it was logged in a bug tracker).
+We may assign a CVE for a prior year if the vulnerability was publicly known in the past (e.g. if it was logged in a bug tracker).

 In some cases we will later discover that the issue was publicly known prior to the year in the CVE number.
 In that case the original CVE number is maintained.
 We do not assign a number for the previous year nor do we reject the assigned CVE and assign another.

-We will contact the maintainers, (and if we have up-top-date contact information), to notify them of the report and CVE, as well as the planned disclosure date.
+We will contact the maintainers, (if we have up-top-date contact information) to notify them of the report and CVE, as well as the planned disclosure date.

 Eventually the report will be published, as an upload of metadata about the report to MITRE, and announcements will be sent to our [CVE Announcement List](https://lists.security.metacpan.org/cve-announce/) and to other security lists, as well as to the maintainers.